 Team uniforms and basic equipment (i.e. balls) are supplied to members of teams.
 Student-athletes must provide their own athletic equipment, such as baseball gloves, proper athletic footwear, etc. Student-athletes have the option to purchase team-specific, non-uniform apparel from NA’s team web stores.

 Newark Academy welcomes students from more than 90 towns in Bergen, Essex, Morris, Hudson, Hunterdon, Passaic, Somerset, Sussex, and Union counties of New Jersey.
-Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange, Hillside, and Union which is subject to change based on student population.
-Transportation to many other towns is available through a contracted provider, Belair Bus Company and individual transportation contracts can range from $3,500-$5,600.
-Parents who choose to send their child to Newark Academy may be eligible to receive a partial reimbursement for school transportation from their town/city government (visit here to learn more).
+Transportation is provided without cost for Newark Academy students living in Newark, Irvington, Orange, East Orange and Hillside, which is subject to change based on student population.
+Transportation to many other towns is available through Newark Academy's transportation partner of choice and individual transportation contracts can range from $4,000-$7,000.
+Parents who choose to send their child to Newark Academy may be eligible to receive a partial reimbursement of up to $1,000 from their resident school district to cover part of the cost of providing their own transportation to school (visit here to learn more).